Dario-Murillo/Dario-Murillo/README.md

 </div>
 <div>

 - 🎓 I’m expected to graduate on 2026
 - 🌱 I’m currently trying to improve my DSA knowledge and skills
 - 😼 I like to learn about anything that catches my interest
 - 👨‍💻 I am emphasizing in software development
+- ❗ I work most of my projects on a private gitlab and then I export them here
 - 📫 How to reach me: dario.murillo@ucr.ac.cr
 </div>
 <div>